dotoscat/archivasa/README.md

 # archivasa

 A simple static blog generator written in GO.
-Straight to the point, minimal configuration
+Straight to the point, minimal configuration.

 ## Features

-* Post, pages in Markdown
+* Post and pages in Markdown
 * Works in the current working directory
 * Can use themes
 * Support for markdown files

+## Installation

+    go install github.com/dotoscat/archivasa

+## Usage

+This is a command line interface.
+In your current working directory you need the next tree structure:

+    * theme
+        * css
+            * main.css
+        * templates
+            * basic.tmpl
+            * document.tmpl
+            * index.tmpl
+            * postspage.tmpl
+    * content
-* Output folder
+        * pages
-* Custom frontmatter
+        * posts

+then do this

+    archivasa

+will generate a folder *output* in your CWD with the site ready to be uploaded anywhere

+### Preview

+It is recomended to use a local server to preview the generated site.
+For example, if you have Python installed you can make

+    python -m http.server -d output

+to serve the files

 ### Frontmatter

 Starts at the first file and ends with '---'

-    <tag>:<value>|<values>
+    <tag>=<value>[,<value, ...]

 #### Example